spindash04/Instrument-Software/README.md

-# Instrument Software
+# Overview
-Software written for a scientific instrument prototype as part of a research internship.
+Software written in collaboration with an external company to control a prototype scientific instrument.